Cyber-Chronicles/ReadySetPhish/README.md

 #If you are seeing issues about a hostname then run: HOSTNAME=$(hostname) && echo "127.0.1.1 $HOSTNAME" | sudo tee -a /e> /dev/null
 #Any other issues try reloading Apache: systemctl reload apache2

-#If all went well, you can nav to GoPhish admin page to setup a profile, but first grab the password:
+#If all went well, you can navigate to GoPhish admin page to setup a profile, but first grab the password:
 tmux attach-session -t GoPhishSession1
-#on your kali/windows host, nav to https://<YourEC2IP>:3333/ (Make sure its your EC2 IP not your domain name) to change your password for GoPhish (make note of it as you will not be given another chance)
+#on your kali/windows host, navigate to https://<YourEC2IP>:3333/ (Make sure it's your EC2 IP not your domain name) to change your password for GoPhish (make note of it as you will not be given another chance)
 #Once the password has been changed you can update your profile/campaign.

 #Now copy over the webpages from your host to the EC2, and then move them to the web root folder.
 Ensure you are using your pem file name and your EC2 Public IP.